Back to Chronicles

 Bottom Line

-If your agent fails in production, swapping models can help — but harness quality determines whether model capability translates into repeatable execution.
+If your agent fails in production, swapping models can help - but harness quality determines whether model capability translates into repeatable execution.
 Build stronger control loops first.
+The ForgeClaw v3 rebuild was our hardest lesson in this principle.

 Reference inspiration: public post by @Vtrivedy10 on harness engineering and benchmark gains.